model-checking/kani/docs/src/reference/stubbing.md

 The usage of stubbing is limited to the verification of a single harness.
 Therefore, users are **required to pass the `--harness` option** when using the stubbing feature.

-In addition, this feature **isn't compatible with concrete playback**.
+In addition, this feature **isn't compatible with [concrete playback](../debugging-verification-failures.md#concrete-playback)**.

 ### Support

 Support for stubbing is currently **limited to functions and methods**.
-Any other items aren't supported.
+All other items aren't supported.

 The following are examples of items that could be good candidates for stubbing, but aren't supported:
 - Types